LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Prerequisite steps

-Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
+If you're new to working with survey bots, before you can begin building them, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative to enable this feature.

+Conversely, if you've been using Bot Studio to create and manage survey bots, please see the FAQ section for information on how to change to doing so in Conversation Builder.

 ### Step 1 - Create the survey bot